rudelm/rudelm.github.io/content/post/2021-11-30-setup-minio-as-backup-target-for-synology-hyperbackup.md

 &#91;Install]
 WantedBy=multi-user.target</code></pre>

 Create a minio environment file in /etc/default/minio.
 This setups the credentials for minio (access key and secret key), as well as the volume (same as the working directory).
-I&#8217;ve added a parameter for the URL under which minio will be reachable (MINIO_DOMAIN) as well as a parameter to the options on where the certificates for TLS encryption should reside (&#8211;certs-dir):
+I&#8217;ve added a parameter for the URL under which minio will be reachable (MINIO_DOMAIN) as well as a parameter to the options on where the certificates for TLS encryption should reside (-certs-dir):

 <pre class="wp-block-code"><code>
 # Volume to be used for Minio server.